Capstone-Projects-2022-Spring/project-Anemone-Frontend/README.md

 ```
 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Known Bugs
+The UI was an extra deliverable for Electric Blue Fish Productions, therefore all components are in a draft status.
+There is no full flushed out data flow.
+Some components such as `Search<-Search Bar<-dummy-data-metadata`, `Register<-Verify`, and `Upload` function in isolated fashions.
+Retrieve->Search does not function.
+All top left buttons on the Search Page are not functional.
+Regster and Login pages do not redirect the user to the home state of the application